Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \paragraph{Polyhedral flat chains.} Let $G$ be an abelian group (written additively) with neutral element $0$ and $|\cdot|:G\rightarrow [0,\infty)$ a function satisfying $|g|=0$ if and only if $g=0$, $|-g|=|g|$ and $|g+h|\leq |g|+|h|$ for all $g,h\in G$.
 In this paper, we are only concerned with the easiest case of $G = \mathbb{Z}_2$ and $|\cdot|$ the normal absolute value.
 For $n,k\in\mathbb{N}$, $k\leq n$, we denote by $\polych^k$ the group of polyhedral chains of dimension $k$ with coefficients in $G$ i.e.\ the set of formal sums of compact, convex, oriented polyhedra of dimension $k$ in $\mathbb{R}^n$ with coefficients in $G$ together with the obvious addition.
 We identify a polyhedron that results from glueing along a shared face (and compatible orientation) with the sum of the individual polyhedra.
 Also, we identify a polyhedron of opposite orientation with the negative of the original polyhedron.
 An element $P\in \polych^k$ can thus be written as

 where $g_i\in G$ and $\sigma_i$ are compact, convex, oriented polyhedra that can be chosen to be non-overlapping.
 Note that in our case of $G=\mathbb{Z}_2$, the non trivial coefficients $g_i$ all equal $1$ and that the orientational aspect of the above definition becomes trivial.
+This reflects the symmetry of the director field $\nn\sim -\nn$ in the sense that around singularities we change orientation of $\nn$ without changing the physics.
+In other words, we can lift $Q$ locally away from singularities to obtain a well-defined director $\nn$, but in general it is not possible to combine those local liftings into a global one.
 The \emph{boundary} $\partial\sigma$ of a polyhedron $\sigma$ is the formal sum of the $(k-1)-$dimensional polyhedral faces of $\sigma$ with the induced orientation and coefficient $1$ under the above mentioned identifications.
 Note that $\partial(\partial\sigma)=0$.
 We can linearly extend this operator to a boundary operator $\partial:\polych^k\rightarrow\polych^{k-1}$.

 \paragraph{Mass and flat norm.} For a polyhedral chain $P\in\polych^k$ written as in \eqref{prelim:polych}, we define the \emph{mass} $\MM(P) = \sum_{i=1}^p |g_i| \mathcal{H}^k(\sigma_i)$ and the \emph{flat norm} $\FF(P)$ by